fword-dev/f-word.dev/src/episodes/3/index.md

 **Bruce Lawson:** Because people were asking for it.
 It works the same in each browser.
 It was just not allowed, according to spec, so they changed the spec.

 **Vadim Makeev:** I think there are at least three cases of proper or improper nesting.
 In first case, it’s just not allowed by the spec and a validator will say that you’re doing something wrong.
-For example, if you nest a paragraph into an audit list for example, it will just stay there but you will do the wrong thing, according to the spec, according to validator.
+For example, if you nest a paragraph into unordered list for example, it will just stay there but you will do the wrong thing, according to the spec, according to validator.

 **Vadim Makeev:** Here’s another example.
 If you put an address tag into paragraph, which I tried to do a couple of weeks ago.
 It will… Come on, I thought it’s phrasing content.

 **Bruce Lawson:** Vadim.

 **Vadim Makeev:** I thought it’s some sort of span or something.
 Yeah, I know I’m stupid.
-But still, I tried to do this and it just jumped out of paragraph and my paragraph became two paragraphs, with a dress tag in the middle.
+But still, I tried to do this and it just jumped out of paragraph and my paragraph became two paragraphs, with address tag in the middle.
 So the second case, it’s when they jump out.
 It’s like oil and water, you cannot mix them sort of thing.

 **Vadim Makeev:** And there’s another case, you mentioned when everything works fine and it’s just a edge case that no-one ever thought of.
 For example, this H in the legend tag or I remember another change in the spec, when they allowed div element inside of definition list.